-We make every pound of investment work hard to bring our vision of the future energy system to life: homes, schools, businesses and communities all over the region, generating their own clean energy and becoming more energy efficient.
+All financial surpluses from our electricity generation are reinvested in further projects.
+Helping businesses to cut their energy use, funding green innovation, and backing further community energy projects.
+We make every pound work hard to bring our vision of the future energy system to life: homes, schools, businesses, and communities generating their own clean energy, becoming more energy efficient, and working together to balance their energy needs.

 We're already at the heart of a growing partnership of people and organisations across Oxfordshire, working together, for a low carbon future.
 And this success means we can do even more.
-It's a virtuous circle - and it could be a gamechanger.
+It's a virtuous circle and a game changer.

-Because we're only getting started.
 We want to make Oxfordshire an example for the world - to show how the right investment, used in the right way, can rapidly create the new energy system we need in communities everywhere.